danieloakman/more-node-fs/README.md

 Recursively finds all files, directories and other files and stores them into separate properties.
 - deleteDeep & deleteDeepSync:
 Deletes files and directories.
 If a directory is specified then it will recursively delete everything inside of it as well.
 - walkdir: Generator function that iterates through a directory and any sub directories.
-Unlike the the other functions, this uses breadth first search.
+Unlike the other functions, this uses breadth first search.
 - Extra options available to forEachPath, readdirDeep and walkdir:
   - ignore: If specified, then will not look at paths that match this regex.
 This and the match option can significantly speed up path searches.
   - match: If specified, then will only look at paths that match this regex.